thegirldweez/odin-recipes/README.md

-# odin-recipes
+Built for The Odin Project

-My first Odin Project project 😄.
-I am creating a recipe site using basic html/css.
-At a later date I will add many more design elements and functionalities.
+My very first project following the TOP curriculum 😄.
+A favorite recipes website using basic html/css.